 study; Sixth Formers have use of their own mezzanine area for

 Sixth Form students benefit from a wide range of opportunities for leadership including Head Students, House Captains, Prefects, Captains of Sport and Chairs of our Student Voice Committees.
 These roles develop maturity, leadership qualities and service to others.

 St Joseph’s has an award-winning track record of success in the Young Enterprise Scheme, which encourages students to learn about business, developing management, finance and entrepreneurial skills.

 The Sixth Form offers a broad curriculum of A Level subjects which are respected by universities and employers.
 Students typically take three A Levels plus the Extended Project Qualification over two years.

-The Extended Project
+EPQ – Extended Project

 It is a single piece of work that requires a high level of planning, preparation, research and autonomous study.
 It aims to improve students’ critical thinking and time management skills and inspires them to develop a love of learning for learning’s sake.
-All students complete an Extended Project and have free choice in selecting their topic.
+All students have the option to complete an Extended Project and have free choice in selecting their topic.

 Beyond the classroom